McKael/takuzu/README.md

 # Online puzzle demo

-This library is used by GotakJS, an [online takuzu puzzle game](https://lilotux.net/~mikael/takuzu/), written in Go using [GopherJS](https://github.com/gopherjs/gopherjs).
+This library is used by GotakWeb, an [online takuzu puzzle game](https://lilotux.net/~mikael/takuzu/), written in Go.
+It is based on a WASM application built using this Go module.
-(On mobile, works best with Chrome.
-On a computer, I've tested it with both Firefox and Chrome.)